Jennifer has been a practicing Witch and Priestess of the Goddess for over 20 years.

 - Small boats.

 - Gourd rattle (she is summoned with the gourd rattle).

 - Blue or blue-and-white crockery vessels that contain her sacred stones and ocean or river water.

-- Beach offerings: 7 white roses or other white flower, 7 copper pennies, or 7 cowrie shells
+- Beach offerings: seven white roses or other white flower, seven copper pennies, or seven cowrie shells.

 Food Offerings for Working With Yemaya

 As you can see, Yemaya is a beloved Goddess with a rich tapestry of lore.
 Respectfully working with Her is sure to bring rewards and to enhance your overall practice.
 I hope the above suggestions inspire you to connect with Yemoja in a deeper way.

 Goddesses and Sirens by Stacey Demarco

 The Witches’ Goddess by Janet and Stewart Farrar

 The Goddess Oracle by by Amy Sophia Marashinsky

 Encyclopedia of Goddesses and Heroines by Patricia Monaghan